internetofwater/pids.geoconnex.us/docs/contributor/sitemap-generator/README.md

 ```

 ## Clone
-Clone from your forked github repository to your *Environment* in a predefined directory location.
+Clone from the CGS GitHub repository to your *Environment* in a predefined directory location.

 ```bash
 mkdir $SRC_BSAE_DIR